jonnybojangles/youtube-widget/README.md

 - [x] Added error CSS
 - [ ] Added created with easter egg playlist
 - [ ] Stringify the CSS and bring it in with JS to reduce server requests and repaint
+- [ ] Add a transparent gradient or arrow-down under the scrollable video list side bar to alert the user that there are more videos should they not scroll first

 ## Known issues
 - [ ] localstorage is not set to expire ... search results may change since they were last cached resulting in duplicate videos in the list